neelkamath/omni-chat-backend/docs/developing.md

     - Subscribers may need to be notified whenever this data is created.
 For example, deleting a chat requires notifying subscribers of such.
 1. Write tests.

     We need to test both the HTTP/WebSocket interface, and the GraphQL operations.
 The HTTP/WebSocket interface provides a wrapper for the GraphQL operations which is light enough to be easily used as a substitute for the GraphQL engine (i.e., `graphql.GraphQL`) while still providing the same functionality we require from the engine.
 Hence, we only test GraphQL operations through the HTTP/WebSocket interface so that we needn't write the same test twice (i.e., a unit test using the GraphQL engine, and an integration test using the HTTP/WebSocket interface).
 For example, if you are testing `Subscription.messageUpdates`, and need to use `Mutation.createMessage` in the test, use the HTTP interface for `Mutation.createMessage` instead of the GraphQL engine directly.

     If you're writing tests for the GraphQL API, perform the following steps.
+See [`RefreshTokenSetTest.kt`](../src/test/kotlin/graphql/api/queries/RefreshTokenSetTest.kt) for an example on queries and mutations, and [`MessageUpdatesTest.kt`](../src/test/kotlin/graphql/api/subscriptions/MessageUpdatesTest.kt) for an example on subscriptions.
     1. Create inline fragments in [`Fragments.kt`](../src/test/kotlin/graphql/api/Fragments.kt) named using the format `<TYPE>Fragment` (e.g., `PRIVATE_CHAT_DELETION_FRAGMENT`).
     1. Create a file named using the format `<OPERATION>Test.kt` (e.g., `DeleteAccountTest.kt`).
     1. Create a `const val` `String` for the GraphQL document's query named using the format `<OPERATION>_QUERY` (e.g., `MESSAGE_UPDATES_QUERY`).
 The query should be named using the operation (e.g., the operation `searchMessages` would have it's query named `SearchMessages`).
     1. Follow these steps for `Query`s and `Mutation`s.
         1. Create a private function which deals with the HTTP request (the "operator function").
 Name it using the format `operate<OPERATION>` (e.g., `operateReadChats`), and have it return a `com.neelkamath.omniChat.test.graphql.GraphQlResponse`.
         1. Create a function which deals with the HTTP response's data.
 Name it the GraphQL operation (e.g., `readChats`).
 It must return the operator function's `com.neelkamath.omniChat.test.graphql.GraphQlResponse.data` mapped to a Kotlin type (e.g., `List<com.neelkamath.omniChat.Chat>`).
-        1. If the operation returns custom error messages (e.g., `"INVALID_CHAT_ID"`), create a function which deals with the HTTP response's error message.
+        1. create a function which deals with the HTTP response's `com.neelkamath.omniChat.graphql.ClientException` (e.g., `"INVALID_CHAT_ID"`).
 Name it using the format `err<OPERATION>` (e.g., `errCreateAccount`).
 It must return the operator function's `com.neelkamath.omniChat.test.graphql.GraphQlResponse.errors[0].message`.
     1. Follow these steps for `Subscription`s.
-        1. Create a function which creates the subscription request.
-Name the function `build<OPERATION>Request` (e.g., `buildMessageUpdatesRequest`), and have it return a `com.neelkamath.omniChat.GraphQlRequest`.
+        1. Create a private function which deals with opening the WebSocket connection (the "operator function").
+Name it using the format `operate<OPERAION>` (e.g., `operateMessageUpdates`).
-        1. Create a function which receives the events.
-Name the function `operate<OPERATION>` (e.g., `operateMessageUpdates`).
+        1. Create a function which deals with the `com.neelkamath.omniChat.CreatedSubscription`, and receives the events.
+Name the function `receive<OPERATION>` (e.g., `receiveMessageUpdates`).
+        1. Create a function which asserts the `com.neelkamath.omniChat.graphql.ClientException` received (e.g., `"INVALID_CHAT_ID"`), and asserts that the connection was closed.
+Name it using the format `err<OPERATION>` (e.g., `errMessageUpdates`).
     1. Create a class named using the format `<OPERATION>Test` (e.g., `ReadChatsTest`).
 1. Implement the feature.
 For `Query`s and `Mutation`s, name the resolver the same as the GraphQL operation (e.g., `readChats`).
 For `Subscription`s, name the resolver named using the format `operate<OPERATION>` (e.g., `routeMessageUpdates`).
 1. Mark the feature as completed in the [spec](spec.md).